-Built-in two 16th century properties, this beautifully designed hotel draws in its historical charm as well as modern furnishings and amenities.
+Built in two 16th century properties, this beautifully designed hotel draws on its historical charm as well as modern furnishings and amenities.
 This place is tucked away but a short walk to the main shopping areas and historical parts of the city.
-Prices start at $230 per night.

-Best Time to Spend a Day in Antwerp
+Best Time to Spend 1 Day in Antwerp

 There really isn’t a bad time to visit Antwerp.
 While I recommend avoiding many large cities in Europe during the July/August timeframe, Antwerp isn’t a super touristy city, meaning you won’t find a ton of crowds here throughout the year.
 So whether you come in the winter or summer, you’ll love exploring this place.

 I do recommend visiting in the summer between May-July for the best temperatures and weather, and in December for the Christmas markets!
 Just a heads up, while many Christmas markets open in November or December around Europe and in Belgium, Antwerp’s does not open until around December 8.
 So if you are planning to visit around the holidays, plan to come to Antwerp when the markets are open.

 As far as weather, winter can be quite chilly, but spring through fall has more pleasant temperatures and some rainfall.